roadwarriorslive/Pipulate/README.md

 Media metrics, like the counts of a Twitter Profile page, views and subscribers off a YouTube channel page, and Facebook Shares, Likes and Google +1s of a URL.
-You can customize this example to your own pages and profile, or read through the built-in documentation on setting up your own job.
+You can customize this example to your own pages and profile, or read through the built-in documentation (coming soon) on setting up your own job.
 Once you're happy with it, replace the question marks with asterisks, and invite in a special gmail address that you set up, and watch the job get processed daily (or whatever).
+More documentation coming on the use of the question marks and asterisks to test, then schedule jobs coming soon.
+Also, look in the Config tab to see the RowThrottleNumber setting that keeps more than this number of rows from processing at once (great for SERP checking), and the RunJobEvery setting that you can set to values like 1 day, 1 week, 1 month, 3 days, 10 minutes, and variations thereof.

 ## How Do I Customize It?
 Not happy with the built-in functions?
 Write your own, and contributing them